 Our school is aligned with the Common Core and Essential Standards.
 Data will be heavily utilized to drive and differentiate instruction.
 The blend of Success Academy Charter Schools active-based learning in conjunction with Teach Like a Champions teacher techniques will provide a learning environment unlike any other in the area.
-Both programs were created with afocus around socioeconomically disadvantaged students and have had trendbreaking results.
+Both programs were created with afocus around socioeconomically disadvantaged students and have had trend-breaking results.

 Our selected management company excels in addressing and adapting to the needs of socioeconomically disadvantaged students, of which this population is predominantly comprised.
-Torchlight Schools (TLS) surpasses both the state and district in every academic subgroup grade proficiency averages for qualify.
-Our school pairs a program catered which they towards socioeconomically disadvantaged students with a local, successful management company.
+Torchlight Schools (TLS) surpasses both the state and district in every academic subgroup grade proficiency averages for which they qualify.
+Our school pairs a program catered towards socioeconomically disadvantaged students with a local, successful management company.
 Torchlight Academy produces almost double the percentage of grade proficient students than the schools in Perquimans and Pasquotank counties, despite serving an even higher proportion of economically disadvantaged students.

-5. Increasing learning opportunities for all students, with a special emphasis on at-risk or gifted
+5. Increasing learning opportunities for all students, with a special emphasis on at-risk or gifted and skill gaps.

-Our data-driven model will quickly identify and provide support to students of all levels.
-Utilizing the NWEA MAP assessment, we can quickly identify students abilities and skill gaps.
 In addition to the NWEA MAP assessment, our school will regularly utilize exit tickets.
 Once appropriately assessed, we will utilize small groups and intervention sessions to work with the identified at-risk student base.
-Our partnered management company has worked almost exclusively with at-risk students for decades and have had great success in catering to their unique and wide-ranging needs.